-The ephemeral Fish River - one of a handful that rise in Namibia - began its work creating the canyon in about 170 million years ago when tectonic rumblings increased the gradient of the river.
+The ephemeral Fish River - one of a handful that rise in Namibia - began its work creating the canyon about 350 million years ago after tectonic rumblings increased the gradient of the river.

 All around the canyon, the land rises and falls in gentle undulations marked by dramatic inselbergs.
 Hardy wildlife thrives in the unspoilt wilderness of two adjacent nature reserves: Fish River Canyon National Park and the privately-owned Gondwana Cañon Park.